leonguyen52/sprout-track/app/api/authReadme.md

 4. Family settings are also created on-demand with default values if they don't exist
 5. This ensures every family has both settings and a system caretaker for authentication purposes

+### System Caretaker Security Lockout

+To prevent unauthorized access through the default system account, the following security measure is implemented:

+- **Once regular caretakers are configured for a family, the system caretaker (loginId '00') is automatically disabled**
+- This prevents anyone from using the default system PIN to access a family that has real users
+- The system caretaker can only be used when **no other caretakers exist** for the family
+- Attempts to login with the system caretaker when regular caretakers exist will result in a `403 - System account access is disabled when caretakers are configured` error
+- This security measure applies per family - if Family A has caretakers but Family B doesn't, the system caretaker is only disabled for Family A

 ### System Administrator Authentication

 System administrators have elevated permissions across the entire application: